Skip to main content

 How does HackerOne use AI beyond GenAI?

-HackerOne leverages AI technologies beyond GenAI, including Machine Learning (ML) and Automation.
-For many years, HackerOne has used ML models to analyze data to identify patterns and improve accuracy in tasks like classifying vulnerabilities.
+HackerOne leverages AI technologies beyond GenAI, including machine learning (ML) models and automation tools.
+These technologies enable systems to automatically learn and identify patterns, and to provide advanced capabilities such as predictive analytics, automation, personalization, and anomaly detection.
+For many years, HackerOne has used ML models and automation tools to analyze data, identify patterns, and improve accuracy in tasks such as vulnerability classification.